telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ## Live Traffic Tab

-The __Live Traffic__ tab is  is an essential feature of Fiddler Everywhere.
+The __Live Traffic__ tab is an essential feature of Fiddler Everywhere.
 It display a summary of each captured session (in the [**Live Traffic list**](#live-traffic-list)) and provides functionalities to work with these sessions (via the [**Live Traffic toolbar**](#live-traffic-toolbar), the [**Inspectors**]({%slug inspector-types%}) tabs, and the interconnected [**Auto Responder**]({%slug auto-responder-general%}).
-The section also enables sessions saving and sharing, editing issued requests, marking, commeting sessions, and applying Auto Responder rules.
+The section also enables sessions saving and sharing, editing issued requests, marking, commenting sessions, and applying Auto Responder rules.

->tip A **Session** (also mentioned as a **web session**) represents a single transaction between a client and a server, sometimes known as request/response pair.
-Each Session appears as a single entry in the Live Traffic (refer to the images below).
+>tip A **Session** (also mentioned as a **web session**) represents a single transaction between a client and a server, sometimes known as for request/response pair.
+Each session appears as a single entry in the Live Traffic (refer to the images below).
 Each Session object has a **Request** and a **Response**, representing what the client sent to the server and what the server returned to the client.
-The Session object also maintains a set of Flags that record metadata about the Session and a Timers object that stores timestamps logged during the Session processing.
+The Session object also maintains a set of Flags that record metadata about the session and a Timers object that stores timestamps logged during the Session processing.

 ![Live Traffic toolbar and list](../../images/livetraffic/websessions/websessions-toolbar-list-full.png)